hanab/WageCalculator/README.md

   * download the project from Github
   * open the xcode workspace file
   * connect a device or use the simulator and press the run button
-  * to run the tests, open the test project section and press the run button on each indidual test functions
+  * to run the tests, open the test project section and press the run button on each individual test functions